sarafiskray/sarafiskray.github.io/index.md

 <!--
 Things to do still:
+- make headshot clickable to go to home
 -resize vtrans and mongodb images
 - about me link on top right
 -wrap c++ proj in .exe